 Capitalize on those new personal connections you made at the meeting.
-Send short emails to people expressing your enjoyment at meeting them, or following up on their offer to share contacts, publications, potential collaborations, etc.
+Send short emails to people to express your enjoyment at meeting them or follow up with their offer to share contacts, publications, potential collaborations, etc.

 We email this survey to all attendees at the end of the meeting.
 Your answers help us understand what you enjoyed and what improvements you think will make the next year’s meeting be even better.

-The call for oral and poster abstract submissions will go out in July with a September deadline.
-Look for the announcement by email, member community, and on the Global Conservation Forum (ConsDistList).
+We will send out the call for oral and poster abstract submissions in July with a September deadline.
+Look for the announcement by email, our member community, and on the Global Conservation Forum.

 Help make this guide better!

 Was there something you wished that you’d known that was not mentioned in this guide?
-Please share it with Cory Rogge, AIC Vice President, firstname.lastname@example.org and Ruth Seyler, AIC’s Meetings & Advocacy Director, email@example.com.
+Please share it with us at firstname.lastname@example.org.

 Many other organizations and individuals have created helpful guides.
 Some of them may resonate more with you or offer additional insights and tips that will help.
 Enjoy!